Mark Beech (writer): Journalism

-In September 2015, Mark R. Beech became the editor of the multilingual arts and lifestyle journal, DANTE magazine.
+In September 2015, Beech became the editor of the multilingual arts and lifestyle journal, DANTE magazine.
 A writer-editor for Blouin ArtInfo, he also contributed to Forbes.

 On rock music names

-Inspired by Mark R. Beech's interviews with leading musicians, The A-Z of Names in Rock was published in 1998.
+Inspired by Beech's interviews with leading musicians, The A-Z of Names in Rock was published in 1998.
 The book reveals the origins of 2,400 names used by individual stars and bands.
 It won praise from John Peel and BBC TV called Beech "the world's leading expert on music names".
-Writing in The Independent, Christopher Hirst called the book "an enjoyable exploration of pop nomenclature", while Andrew Coleman reported in the Birmingham Mail that Mark R. Beech's interest in names, before the age of Internet research, "stemmed from an interview with Sting, real name Gordon Sumner [who] once wore a striped black and yellow jumper which made him look like a wasp."
+Writing in The Independent, Christopher Hirst called the book "an enjoyable exploration of pop nomenclature", while Andrew Coleman reported in the Birmingham Mail that Beech's interest in names, before the age of Internet research, "stemmed from an interview with Sting, real name Gordon Sumner [who] once wore a striped black and yellow jumper which made him look like a wasp."

 An illustrated companion volume, The Dictionary of Rock and Pop Names, was published in 2009.

 Other works

-Mark R. Beech was the author of a poetry collection, Passionfruit, published in 1979 as part of the Outposts Modern Poetry Series edited by Howard Sergeant MBE, and two plays, Happy/Sad and Freaks Come Out at Night, performed at London's Soho Theatre in 2001 and 2005 respectively.
+Beech wrote Passionfruit, a collection of poetry published in 1979 as part of the Outposts Modern Poetry Series edited by Howard Sergeant MBE, and two plays, Happy/Sad and Freaks Come Out at Night, performed at London's Soho Theatre in 2001 and 2005 respectively.
 Featuring Burn Gorman and Robert Mountford, the latter production was one of the winners of the 2005 Westminster Prize.

-A regular television and radio commentator in Britain, Europe and the United States, Mark R. Beech was represented by the London-based literary agent Andrew Lownie.
+A regular television and radio commentator in Britain, Europe and the United States, Beech was represented by the London-based literary agent Andrew Lownie.